‘Nothing can stop what’s coming’: Far-right forums that fomented Capitol riots voice glee in aftermath

 “Sleep well tonight patriots. … You are going to love how this movie ends,” wrote “StormIsUponUs,” a QAnon-espousing account with more than 450,000 followers on Parler. “'Nothing can stop what’s coming’ wasn’t just a catch-phrase.”

-Michael Ruane contributed to this report.
+Michael E. Ruane contributed to this report.